includeos/mothership_documentation/Mothership-server.rst

 Bobs and Builders
 -----------------

 In order to build images with specific versions of IncludeOS there was a need to create a new system.
-In addition there needed to be a way to manage these different builders.
+In addition there needed to be a way to manage these different Builders.
 Therefore the following terms have been introduced into Mothership:

 .. glossary::